ecast96/16-Bit-ALU-Multiplier/README.md

  Counter is used to show steps in algorithm.

+ ## How to Run
+  - Compile and run main.cpp individually using C++11
+  - Open Visual Studio project file in folder SimulationProgram_CSCI113 and compile/run
  ### How to input values
  In [main](SimulationProgram_CSCI113/SimulationProgram_CSCI113/main.cpp):
   - Change vector MD's values to any 16-bit number for the Multiplicand